Substra/substra-documentation/docs/source/how-to/deploying-substra/walkthrough/30-backend-deployment.rst

    Remove all the network policies except  the  ```substra-backend-internet-egress``` network policy.

-   Add the next lines inside the to section for the ```substra-backend-api-server-egress``` network policy
+   Add the next lines inside the to section for the ```substra-backend-api-server-egress``` network policy:

    .. code-block:: yaml

       - to: